Add something different to your tempeh by combining the traditional soybeans with some nutritious grains.

 - Check the beans after 12 hours.
 At this point in the process the fermentation will cause the beans to generate their own heat so you will normally need to reduce or even eliminate the external heat source.
 Be sure to use a thermometer to check the actual temperature (see below).

 - After 24 hours or so, the white mycelium will start to cover the surface of the beans.
 Over the next few hours the white mycelium will grow through the beans and will smell nutty.

-- After 24 to 48 hours, when the beans have become a single mass held together by the white spores, the tempeh can be refrigerated.
+- After 24 to 48 hours, when the beans have become a single mass held together by the white mycelia, the tempeh can be refrigerated.